 - this is common in radial artery grafts

-- it is seen in early post-operative period.
-In case of graft spasm, proximal graft appears narrower than distal graft (c.f. graft stenosis, where distal graft is narrower)
+- it is seen in the early postoperative period.
+In the case of graft spasm, proximal graft appears narrower than distal graft (c.f. graft stenosis, where the distal graft is narrower)

 - iatrogenic complications